PowerDNS/pdns/docs/markdown/authoritative/backend-pipe.md

 `scopebits` indicates how many bits from the subnet provided in the question (originally from edns-subnet) were used in determining this answer.
 This can aid caching (although PowerDNS does not currently use this value).
 The `auth` field indicates whether this response is authoritative; this is for DNSSEC.
 In the `auth` field, use 0 for non-authoritative or 1 for authoritative.

-For api-versions 1 and 2, the two new fields fall back to default values.
+For abi-versions 1 and 2, the two new fields fall back to default values.
 The default value for scopebits is 0.
 The default for auth is 1 (meaning authoritative).

 ## Sample perl backend
 ```